Skip to content

 • Do you have any prior research experience?
 If so, please describe it.
 If not, why do you want to learn to do research?

-• Promoting diversity in the ocean sciences through equity and inclusion is a core value of C-CoMP.
+• Promoting and amplifying a diversity of expertise, experiences, and viewpoints in the ocean science workforce is a core value of C-CoMP.
 What unique perspectives, interests, and experiences could you offer that would enhance the diversity of C-CoMP and the ocean sciences?
+How have your experiences and the way you see yourself shaped or impacted your goal of pursuing a research career in the ocean sciences?

 • Who among the C-CoMP faculty is doing research that interests you?
 How do your research interests align with theirs?